Final Assignments —

-In the course The Body Politic, students have to complete a final assignment of their choosing, worth 25% of their grade (after submitting a short proposal).
+In the course The Body Politic, students have to complete a final assignment of their choosing.
 The only constraint is that it has to somehow deal with the themes of the course, and that the work involved should be roughly equivalent to a 2500 word essay.

-In this photo essay, Shaza Elnour “highlights the joyous communion of Black, African and Afro-Caribbean communities” through photographs and a reflection on joy (and dance!) as acts of radical reclamation.
-View the photo essay and the project brief at https://shaza.work/happy-feet.
+In a photo essay, Shaza Elnour “highlights the joyous communion of Black, African and Afro-Caribbean communities” through photographs and a reflection on joy (and dance!) as acts of radical reclamation.
+The photo essay is no longer at the original link, but you can view the photos at https://www.shazatariq.com/happyfeet.

 Nazukh Khoon (Fragile Blood) is an art piece made with graphite on a series of canvasses, with red acrylic, glass, and 24k gold gilding.
 The work reflects on metaphors of blood in relation to honour killings in Pakistan and its relationship to caste systems.
 View it here.

-Shivani Kaup — The Strings that Pull Us
+Shivani Kaup (2021) — The Strings that Pull Us (password protected)

 This drawing and artists’ reflection address themes of invisibility, exclusion, and citizenship through the artist’s memory of encountering a homeless girl while visiting family in India.
 View it here.

 Suruthi Navaretnam (2022) — Far from Home (password protected)

 In this striking personal essay, the author explores the relationship between the life and death of a family member and the impact of exile on their relationship and experiences.
 Weaving together quotations on exile and personal narrative, the essay examines the many meanings of home and the impacts of distance, community, and displacement on the body.
 Read it here.

 Kalki Naway (2022) — we are more than our bodies.